SofiaAfendra/react-redux-workshop/README.md

 - src/ contains the source code for the project
 - src/components/ contains the React components used to build the game and the HOCs used to provide props to presentational components
-- src/config/ contains the configuration for the game such as the persistence key
+- src/config.js contains the configuration for the game such as the persistence key
-- src/libraries/persistState/ contains the custom hook used to persist the game state to local storage
+- src/libraries/ contains the custom hook used to persist the game state to local storage
-- src/models/state/ contains the context and reducer used to manage the game state
+- src/models/game/ contains the context and reducer used to manage the game state
+- src/store/ contains the context provider used to share the game state across the application
 - src/utils/ contains utility functions used in the game
 - src/main.jsx is the entry point for the application.